-Students in the Conservatorship of the State (Foster Care)

-A student who is currently in the conservatorship (custody) of the state and who enrolls in the district after the beginning of the school year will be allowed credit-by-examination opportunities outside the district's established testing windows, and the district will grant proportionate course credit by semester (partial credit) when a student only passes one semester of a two-semester course.
+Students in the Conservatorship of the State (Foster Care) A student who is currently in the conservatorship (custody) of the state and who enrolls in the district after the beginning of the school year will be allowed credit-by-examination opportunities outside the district's established testing windows, and the district will award proportionate course credit by semester (partial credit) when a student only passes one semester of a two-semester course.
+The district will assess the student's available records to determine transfer of credit for subjects and courses taken before the student's enrollment in the district.